Text Link

 Defining thin privilege

 So, what is thin privilege?
-Scholars and activists have described it as a set of social advantages that thin people have, as a result of prejudice against people who are heavier or less lean.
-For instance, because society values thinness, people in smaller bodies may experience social benefits, like making friends more easily, as well as accessing structural advantages, such as being able to find well-fitting clothes in more stores and appropriately sized seats on public transportation.
-According to body acceptance advocates, thinner people are often unaware of the fact that their body size comes with advantages, and that people in larger bodies are marginalized.
-(1)
+Scholars and activists have described it as a set of social advantages that thin people have due to prejudice against heavier or less lean people.
+For instance, because society values thinness, people in smaller bodies may experience social benefits, like making friends more easily and accessing structural advantages, such as finding well-fitting clothes in more stores and appropriately sized seats on public transportation.

 The problem with thin privilege